Ph.D. Student, School of the Environmental, Yale University

 B.S. in Meteorology, Minor in Mathematics, North Carolina State University, 2018

 Outside of research, Brandon has spent time upholding Diversity and Inclusion as a founding member of the first Community Climate Committee in NCSU’s Marine, Earth, and Atmospheric Science Department.
-In his free time, Brandon enjoys tennis, music, playing saxophone and piano, and meeting new people.
+In his free time, Brandon enjoys tennis, music, reading, playing saxophone and piano, and meeting new people.